rust-rse/reed-solomon-erasure/README.md

 The source code copied directly from Klaus Post's project repo are under the MIT License as used by the project, the files are in `KlausPost_reedsolomon`

 #### NicolasT's Haskell Reed-Solomon implementation
-The C files for SIMD operations are copied(with none/minor modifications) from [NicolasT's Haskell implementation](https://github.com/NicolasT/reedsolomon), and are under the same MIT License as used by NicolasT's project
+The C files for SIMD operations are copied(with none/minor modifications) from [Nicolas Trangez's Haskell implementation](https://github.com/NicolasT/reedsolomon), and are under the same MIT License as used by NicolasT's project

-The source code copied directly from NicolasT's project repo are under the MIT License as used by the project, the files are in `NicolasT_reedsolomon`
+The source code copied directly from Nicolas Trangez's project repo are under the MIT License as used by the project, the files are in `NicolasT_reedsolomon`

 #### TL;DR
 All files are released under MIT License